Taojunshen/systemcenter-docs-psprocessing/sc-cmdlets/SystemCenter2016/ServiceManagerDataWarehouse/vlatest/Disable-SCDWJobSchedule.md

 ```

 ### -JobName
-Specifies the Data Warehouse job for which you want to enable the schedule.
+Specifies the Data Warehouse job for which the schedule will be disabled.

 ```yaml
 Type: String